Does Exercise Help Depression? Active Ways to Fight the Blues

-While the interaction between exercise and mental health is still unclear, it's theorized that one of the ways exercise works to combat depression by flooding the brain with endorphins, feel-good chemicals that improve your mood.
-Other hypotheses about the physical effects of exercise on depression include the fact that exercise raises the core body temperature, and that exercise increases neurotransmitters like serotonin and dopamine.
+While the interaction between exercise and mental health is still unclear, it's theorized that one of the ways exercise works to combat depression is by flooding the brain with endorphins, feel-good chemicals that improve your mood.
+Other hypotheses about the physical effects of exercise on depression include the fact that exercise raises the core body temperature and increases neurotransmitters like serotonin and dopamine.

 In addition to the physical changes that come with exercise, researchers have also studied the psychological effect of exercise as it relates to depression.
 In this regard, physical exercise may serve as a distraction from other depression symptoms, both physical and mental.
 Exercise can also fight depression by increasing self-efficacy, making people more confident of their own abilities and better able to envision themselves succeeding in other tasks.

 Doctors recommend that patients get about two and a half hours, or 150 minutes, of activity a week.
 That's only a little over twenty minutes a day, making it a goal that's within reach for many people.
-If you want to give yourself a few days off, try incorporating some form of exercise for half an hour every weekday, or set aside a few hours each weekend to incorporate a long hike or a pickup sport.
+If you want to give yourself a few days off, try incorporating some form of exercise for a half an hour every weekday or set aside a few hours each weekend to incorporate a long hike or a pickup sport.
 Try to find a form of exercise that works for you that's enjoyable and that you can accomplish even when you're feeling down.
-That way, you'll build confidence by achieving and manageable goal rather than beating yourself up for staying in bed.
+That way, you'll build confidence by achieving a manageable goal.

 Find an activity that makes you happy, and soon it might become a pleasurable part of your routine, something that you look forward to rather than dread.
 Whatever form of exercise you choose, you can be confident that it will have a positive effect upon your mental health.
 Here are just a few forms of exercise that can help those struggling with depression and other mental health issues: